Life Plan Calculator: Map Your Entire Financial Future

 The bridging strategy is the core concept behind early retirement planning in the UK.
 It works like this:

-Phase 1: ISA bridge (retirement to pension access) From the day you retire until your pension unlocks at 57, you live off your ISA, LISA, and emergency fund.
+Phase 1: ISA bridge (retirement to pension access) From the day you retire until your pension unlocks at 57, you live off your accessible pots in this order: emergency fund, ISA, GIA, then LISA once you turn 60.
 This is the most critical phase because these are your only accessible assets.
 If they run out, you are stuck.

 Phase 2: Pension drawdown (pension access to state pension) At 57 your private pension becomes accessible.
 Combined with your remaining ISA, this needs to cover expenses until the state pension kicks in.
 If your pension is too small, this phase fails.